A New Live-Work-Play Community Is Coming to Poughkeepsie

 On top of that, the center will be a hub for the community at large, which can visit the onsite eateries, offices, and shopping destinations within the space.
-A 29,000-square-foot medical building will also add to the center’s attractions.
+Just announced in April, Premier Medical Group Urology Division, to be housed in a 27,000-square-foot medical building, will also add to the center’s attractions.

 “It’s taken a village to create this village,” notes Christopher Dyson, a partner on the project.
 Both during and after its development, the space will employ a “village” as well.
 Development will generate approximately 300 construction jobs, while the dining, retail, and service spaces will produce an estimated 85 to 300 permanent full-time jobs.